Penn Law LLM Summer Program: Foundations in U.S. Law and Culture

 The program includes two introductory courses:

-Foundations of the U.S. Legal System: This intensive survey course at an advanced level addresses aspects of US legal thought and practice that are likely to be unfamiliar to most lawyers trained outside of the United States.
+Foundations of the U.S. Legal System: This intensive, advanced-level survey course addresses aspects of US legal thought and practice that are likely to be unfamiliar to most lawyers trained outside of the United States.

-U.S. Legal Writing/Research: This course covers the basic skills of US lawyering, including predictive analyses and writing, effective and efficient communication and basic legal research.
+U.S. Legal Writing/Research: This course covers the basic skills of US lawyering, including predictive analyses, writing, effective and efficient communication, and basic legal research.